J-sephB-lt-n/knowledge-base/README.md

 # Knowledge Base

 This is a repository containing any information which I am interested in recording.
+It is stored as an [obsidian vault](https://obsidian.md/) (I am still migrating everything to this new system).

+I'm experimenting with various search strategies - you can find more information in `query_engine/README.md`

-It is stored as an [obsidian vault](https://obsidian.md/) (I am still migrating everything to this new system), but you may find something interesting by following one of the links in this serendipitous random heap:
+GitHub is an inefficient way to navigate this obsidian vault, but you may find something interesting by following one of the links in this serendipitous random heap:

 <br>